Motivic (Representation) Stability of Representation Varieties and Character Stacks: Preliminaries

 so that for a variety $X$ over $S$ the part that corresponds to the trivial representation is $[X/G]$ (indeed, the tensor product on the right-hand side has a natural structure of a ring, because both $\K_0(\Var_S)$ and $R_\QQ(G)$ are rings).
 We denote the desired motivic decomposition by $[X]_G\in \K_0(\Var_S)\otimes_\ZZ R_\QQ(G)$ for a $G$-variety $X$.

 This goal will not be achieved in general.
-The main difficulties arise from a) the lack of a motivic K\"unneth-formula, see Example 3.6.17. of \cite{vogel2024motivicphd}, and b) over-constraints coming from subgroups of $G$, see Example 3.6.9 of \cite{vogel2024motivicphd}.
+The main difficulties arise from a) the fact that the matrix of the inner product of rational representations over $\ZZ$ is not invertible, b) the lack of a motivic K\"unneth-formula, see Remark \ref{rem:counterkunneth}, and c) over-constraints coming from subgroups of $G$, see Example 3.6.9 of \cite{vogel2024motivicphd}.

 The representation ring, $R_\QQ(G)$, is equipped with the standard inner product $\langle, \rangle$ that is given on two irreducible representations, $V_1$, $V_2$, by $\langle V_1, V_2\rangle=0$ if the irreducible representations are not isomorphic and $\langle V_1, V_2\rangle=1$, if the representations are isomorphic.
 This inner product can be extended to an inner product